 Hiking Shoes

-Almost every island presents visitors with some great opportunities to go for an incredible hike.
-IF you expect to trek to epic viewpoints, swim in secret waterfalls, or wander through tropical forests, bring a pair of hiking shoes.
+Almost every island presents visitors with great opportunities for an incredible hike.
+Bring hiking shoes if you expect to trek to epic viewpoints, swim in secret waterfalls, or wander through tropical forests.
+Due to the abundance of rain on the islands, trails are often very muddy with standing water.

-Due to the abundance of rain that falls on the islands, trails are often very muddy with standing water.
-A good pair of hiking shoes come in handy if you plan to explore the island on foot.
-The Merrell Moab II is a great hiking boot/shoe that is good for most hikers.
-However, we typically opt for an aggressive trail running shoe like the Salomon Speedcross 5.
+A good pair of hiking shoes is handy for exploring the island on foot.
+The Merrell Moab 3 is a great hiking boot/shoe for most hikers.
+However, we typically opt for an aggressive trail running shoe like the Salomon Speedcross 6.
+It was great for islands like Kauai and Oahu that are very popular for their hiking trails.

-Women’s Hawaii Packing List
+Women’s Packing List

 Sundress

 It’s a tremendous idea to have a sundress.
 Not only is it more comfortable, but it’s also cute.
-When you’re walking around the islands or cute seaside towns, a loose-flowing dress is a great wardrobe choice.
+A loose-flowing dress is a great wardrobe choice when walking around the islands or cute seaside towns.
 I’d leave most pants behind as they’re heavy, restrictive, and hot in the sun.
+I just picked up super cute and affordable sundresses from Salty Crush.
+All of their dresses have a bohemian style that feels super trendy and right at home in Hawaii.

 Romper/Playsuit